natemacfadden/rfp/README.md

 with optional randomization and fineness.

-A *pushing triangulation* assigns an order to the points/vectors, constructing a simplex from the first points/vectors and then incrementally adding new ones by connecting new points/vectors to the externally-visible facets.
+A *pushing triangulation* assigns an order to the points/vectors, constructing a simplex from the first $N$ points/vectors and then incrementally adding new ones by connecting new points/vectors to the externally-visible facets.
 This also has interpretation of assigning exponentially-spaced heights $h_i = c^i$ to the vectors, for sufficiently large $c$.
 This latter interpretation shows that such triangulations are